What tyre pressure is best for your tyres in winter?

 To maintain the correct tyre pressure in your tyres, it’s important to remember that there are a lot of factors that can affect the pressure of the air in your tyres.
 The four main factors that change tyre pressure are: the ambient temperature (i.e. the air temperature outside the tyre), exposure to sun, the temperature of the tyre itself and leakage (either natural or by a puncture).

 Every vehicle manufacturer has a recommended tyre and recommended inflation pressure for that tyre based on the weight and characteristics of the vehicle called the cold inflation pressure, but the actual pressure in the tyre can vary significantly due to the weather, for example.

-How does the ambient temperature influence the pressure in our tyres?
+How does the outside temperature influence the pressure in your tyres?

 What are the effects of insufficient tyre pressure?

-Increase your pressure by 0.2 bar in the winter.
+To ensure you always have the correct tyre pressure in your tyres, increase the pressure by 0.2 bar in the winter.